witnet/documentation/docs/protocol/data-requests/radon-encoding.md

 ```

-Once decoded, the resulting structure will actually represent this RADON script:
+Once decoded, the resulting structure will represent this RADON script:
 ```ts
 [
     STRING_PARSEJSON,       // 0x45